metamath/lamp-guide/docs/14/index.md

 * "Export to JSON": Provides the current proof assistant state as text; you can save this where you wish.
-  You can add optional notes about this specific state if you wish;
+  You can add optional notes about this specific state if you wish.
-  these notes are prepended, and not incorporated in JSON format.
 * "Import from JSON": Allows you to load a state previously exported with "Export to JSON".